Chapter 412 — Additional Powers

 Manager is Purchasing Agent; Audit and Approval

-The city manager is the purchasing agent and all purchases and claims must be audited and approved.
+The city manager is the city's chief purchasing agent and may make purchases and let contracts on the city's behalf when …

 412.701